3D Bench Fold Café Card Tutorial

 Cut 5½” x 2” from light brown.

-I decorated this brace by adding a blue 2¾” x 1¾” piece in the center and two brown 2¾” x 1” pieces to resemble wooden cupboards.
+This brace needed cafe-themed decoration, so I added a blue 2¾” x 1¾” piece in the center and two brown 2¾” x 1” pieces to resemble wooden cupboards.
 Then I cut another piece of my polka dot designer series paper at 4” x 1”, rounded the edges, and glued it as the tablecloth.

 Here is my finished card semi-folded to one side for a better idea of how it works: